declarativesystems/pdqtest/README.md

 This image is updated periodically, the above command will download the appropriate image for the version of `pdqtest` being used.

 ### Module dependencies/.fixtures.yml
+There is no need to maintain a `.fixtures.yml` file and the presence of this file when using `pdqtest` is an error.

+#### Public modules (PuppetForge)
-Ordinarily, there is no need to maintain a `.fixtures.yml` file.
-Dependencies on public forge modules should be specified in your module's `metadata.json` file.
+Dependencies on public forge modules must be specified in your module's `metadata.json` file.

+#### Private modules (from git)
-If you need to download modules from git (eg those not available on forge.puppetlabs.com), then you must populate the `fixtures` section of `.fixtures.yml`, eg:
+If you need to download modules from git, then you must populate the `fixtures` section of `fixtures.yml`, eg:

 ```
 repositories: